Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • In the Pacific Northwest, on the west slopes of the Cascade Mountains, snow is heavy and wet.

-This requires a snowshoer to wear & carry versatile gear.
+This requires a snowshoer to wear & carry the right snowshoes as well as versatile snowshoeing gear.

 Waterproof outer layers are a must.